xdmnl/api-documentation/source/includes/_endpoints.md

 If the `version` value of the draft sent in the request and the `version` of the draft in Front do not match, then an HTTP error response code of **409/Conflict** will be returned.
 This is a response with indication that a new version of the draft is available.

-To obtain the latest version of a draft in a conversation, perform a `GET /conversations/{conversation_id}/drafts` request to retrieve the list of current drafts associated with a conversation.
+To obtain the latest version of a draft in a conversation, using the `message_id`, perform a `GET /messages/{message_id}` request to retrieve information relating to the message.
+The `version` will be included if it is a draft.

 ## List drafts within a conversation
 ```shell